explosion-mental/mage/README.md

 - Better variable/function names (specially for zoom)
 - Simpler code
-- `zoom` function to take zoom steps on the argument (positive or negative), if the arg it's NULL then use zoom_lvl.
-Should the zoom steps be infinite or the same size as the `zoom_lvl` or does this needs a separate variable to store this value?
+- `zoom` function to take zoom steps on the argument (positive or negative), if the arg it's NULL then use zoom_lvl steps.
+A separate variable to store `max_steps`.
-- scalemode with `-s 'fit,down,zoom'`
+- scalemode with `mage -s 'fit,down,zoom'`
+- Handling directories recursively (`mage .` or `mage Wallpapers/`)
+- A patch that removes bar functionality (so no font loading are needed), which detaches mage from drw.c and drw.h and it's xft dep.

 # decisions